Gdańsk Street, Bydgoszcz: Tenement at 89

-The tenement at then Danzigerstraße 51, has been commissioned by Ludwig Rodemann who had a business in wood transportation (Firm "Rodemann & Wurl").
+The tenement at Danzigerstraße 51, was commissioned by Ludwig Rodemann who had a business in wood transportation (Firm "Rodemann & Wurl").
 He lived at Danzigerstraße 33, now Gdańska 53.

-The frontage, despite its lack of upkeep, features the following details: a Neo-Renaissance disposition of the openings, delicate cartouches on the bottom of first floor windows (displaying an eagle with two figures and floral motifs) and nice wrought iron balconies.
+The frontage, despite its lack of upkeep, features the following details: a Neo-Renaissance disposition of the openings, delicate cartouches on the bottom of first floor windows (displaying an eagle with two figures and floral motifs) and wrought iron balconies.